Home/Blog Center/

 Is 1080p 4K or 2K?

-1080p is classified as Full HD and is not considered 4K or 2K.
+1080p is not the same as 4K or 2K and it is classified as Full HD.
 It has a resolution of 1920x1080 pixels.
 2K typically refers to resolutions around 2048x1080 pixels, mainly used in digital cinema.
 4K, on the other hand, has a resolution of 3840x2160 pixels.
 Therefore, 1080p is below both 2K and 4K resolutions.

 Is it worth upgrading from 1080P to 4K projector?